Routine use cases

 Section 1

-When to do when lunchtime resets changes your routine is useful
+When Routine adjustment: lunchtime resets is useful

 Section 2

-Make to do when lunchtime resets changes your routine repeatable
+Make Routine adjustment: lunchtime resets repeatable

-For "What to do when lunchtime resets changes your routine plan", the answer should make the low-pressure path easier to choose.
-During a quiet evening when the person wants to reset without chasing a result, "What to do when lunchtime resets changes your routine plan" has one practical test: whether anything changes in behavior.
-A useful answer for "What to do when lunchtime resets changes your routine plan" helps the reader understand when a trust page is more useful than another routine before it asks for an install.
-Try the smallest version first for "What to do when lunchtime resets changes your routine plan": treat reminders as support.
+For "Routine adjustment: lunchtime resets", the answer should make the low-pressure path easier to choose.
+During a quiet evening when the person wants to reset without chasing a result, "Routine adjustment: lunchtime resets" has one practical test: whether anything changes in behavior.
+A useful answer for "Routine adjustment: lunchtime resets" helps the reader understand when a trust page is more useful than another routine before it asks for an install.
+Try the smallest version first for "Routine adjustment: lunchtime resets": treat reminders as support rather than a score.
+Then ask whether private progress notes would reduce friction for "Routine adjustment: lunchtime resets" or simply add another thing to.

 Section 3